sherlock-protocol/sherlock-v2-docs/audits/judging/judging/README.md

 ### V. How to identify a medium issue:

 1. Causes a loss of funds but requires certain external conditions or specific states, or a loss is highly constrained.
-The loss of the affected party must exceed 0.01%.
+The loss of the affected party must exceed 0.01% and 0.01 USD.
 2. Breaks **core** contract functionality, rendering the contract useless or leading to loss of funds of the affected party larger than 0.01%.

+Note: If a single attack can cause a 0.01% loss but can be replayed indefinitely (assuming little to no costs), it will considered a 100% loss.

 ### VI.
 Requirements: